Sunday, February 9, 2020

 Four original bunkobon gamebooks published by the same company that translated the Fighting Fantasy series.

-The second in the series 送り雛は瑠璃色の (Escort of Young Chicks is Blue) draws on Japanese folklore and and poetry.
+The second in the series 送り雛は瑠璃色の (Escort of Young Chicks is Blue) draws on Japanese folklore and poetry.
 One plays the part of the young girl who is a member of a history club.
 The gamebook was originally published in issues #30 and #31 of Warlock magazine.
 Also I think a separate adventure called "The Faceless Village" was also included in the bunkobon.
 The gamebook was republished (with modifications) by 創土社 (Sodosha) in 2003.

 Shinkigensha RPG Series